Git-BritHub/Micromanager-Deluxe/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-aqua.svg)](https://opensource.org/licenses/MIT)

 ## Contributing
-* Guidance and feedback from Software Developers: Jacob Nordan and CJ Sanders.
+* Guidance and feedback from Software Developers: Jacob Nordan, CJ Sanders and Eric Sayer.

 ## Questions
 If you find any bugs or have any questions, feel free to reach out to me through GitHub at https://github.com/Git-BritHub